Need a break from monkey spotting and temple hopping? Head to the best Ubud cafes for relaxing vibes, rice terrace views and all-day breakfasts…

 Muse Café & Art, Jl Sri Wedari No. 6b, Ubud, p. +62 811 3809 394; Open daily 7am – 11pm.

 Epic coffee, cold-pressed juices, rustic breakfasts, scrumptious salads, homemade cakes, and so.much.more.
 Watercress Cafe is another Seminyak export that made its home in Ubud, bringing everything we love about the flagship address to the Monkey Forest strip.
 In true Watercress style, they nail just about everything.
-Our faves?
-The vegetarian boujee scramble of whipped truffle eggs, buttery wild mushrooms, fresh scallions and a side of seeded-sourdough toast.
+Our favourite here is the vegetarian boujee scramble of whipped truffle eggs, buttery wild mushrooms, fresh scallions and a side of seeded-sourdough toast.
 A minimalist tropical design with communal seating finishes this place off – oh, and did we mention there’s a wine bar upstairs?

 Watercress Cafe, Jl Monkey Forest, Ubud, p. +62 813 3868 5599, e. [email protected]; Open daily 7am – 10pm.